simazarei/Stock-analysis/README.md

 2) It may cause bugs in the script
 3) It may be time consuming to refactor code scripts written by someone else
 ## Pros and Cons of refactoring the original VBA script
-Refactoring the original VBA script was time consuming, it caused some bugs in the script.
-However at the end it made the Macro faster and efficient, the script became more readalbe for furthur modification.
+Refactoring the original VBA script was time consuming and we wrote all the detaile and reson behind each line of VBA scriprt, it caused some bugs in the script while refactoring it.
+However at the end, it made the Macro faster and more efficient, the script became more readalbe for furthur modification.
 In addition it increased the maintainability of the script.